-Sony completes acquisition of Sony Ericsson, renames it to Sony Mobile CommunicationsAlex Wagner - Deputy Managing Editor, News Desk
+Sony completes acquisition of Sony Ericsson, renames it to Sony Mobile CommunicationsAlex Wagner - Editorial Director of News and Content

 Shortly after rumors about Sony possibly buying out Ericsson's portion of the Sony Ericsson mobile joint venture began surfacing back in October, the €1.05 billion ($1.36 billion) agreement was made officially official by the parties involved.
 Now it's been announced that the deal is complete.
 Sony has revealed that its acquisition of Telefonaktiebolaget LM Ericsson’s 50 percent stake in the joint venture known as Sony Ericsson is now complete, making SE a wholly-owned subsidiary of Sony that the company announced will be renamed to Sony Mobile Communications.